Corpus iurisprudentiae Romanae

 De iure patronatus

-(Concerning the right of patronage.)
+(Concerning the Right of Patronage.)

 1 Ulpianus libro nono de officio proconsulis.
 Patronorum querellas adversus libertos praesides audire et non translaticie exsequi debent, cum, si ingratus libertus sit, non impune ferre eum oporteat. sed si quidem inofficiosus patrono patronae liberisve eorum sit, tantummodo castigari eum sub comminatione aliqua severitatis non defuturae, si rursum causam querellae praebuerit, et dimitti oportet. enimvero si contumeliam fecit aut convicium eis dixit, etiam in exilium temporale dari debebit: quod si manus intulit, in metallum dandus erit: idem et si calumniam aliquam eis instruxit vel delatorem subornavit vel quam causam adversus eos temptavit.